emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

 Again, We missed other layers and people in this picture.
-Most of the applications are using external SAAS providers for logs or monitoring or bug reporting or provide parts of the system functionality that can take more time to build but the company team. lets add them to the picture along with their teams.
+Most of the applications are using external SAAS providers for logs or monitoring or bug reporting or provide parts of the system functionality that can take more time to build by the company team. lets add them to the picture along with their teams.

 ![IMG_20200915_221047.jpg](/images/IMG_20200915_221047.jpg){: class="center"}